kbuzard/website/content/courses/606/textbooks.md

 - Dixit (1990), "Optimization in Economic Theory," Oxford University Press, Second Edition.
 - Simon and Blume (1994), "Mathematics for Economists," Norton.
-- Binmore (1982), "Mathematical Analysis: A Straightforward Approach,'' Cambridge University Press, Second Edition.
+- Binmore (1982), "Mathematical Analysis: A Straightforward Approach,'' Cambridge University Press, Second Edition.*
 - Velleman (2019), "How to Prove it: A Structured Approach,"' Cambridge University Press, Third Edition.
 - Corbae, Stinchcombe and Juraj (2009), "An Introduction to Mathematical Analysis for Economic Theory and Econometrics,'' Princeton.

-I have asked the library to have all of these available as electronic resources, but they were not available as of 7/15/2021.
+The library will have all of these on reserve when they resume physical reserves in the fall.
+Two of the books are available in electronic form in the library catalog; they are marked with asterisks.
+Between now and the end of August, I have arranged for the rest of the books to be placed at the front desk for “In Library Use Only.”
+You can go to the desk and ask for "books for Professor Buzard."
+You won't be able to check them out, but can look over them inside the library and then you must return the books to the front desk.